2025 Executive Committee Elections

 Only active due-paying members may vote in the Executive Committee elections.
 Elections will take place online only.

-Once elections open, members will receive an email from the Sierra Club of Hawaiʻi with their ballot and an online ballot will be linked on this page.
+Members will receive an email from the Sierra Club of Hawaiʻi with their ballot or you may use the Google Form ballot here.

 If you do not know your membership status or member number, you can find it by visiting Sierra Club MyAccount, myaccount.sierraclub.org, or by contacting Member Care at member.care@sierraclub.org or (415) 977-5653.